 The Brain and Drugs

 Your brain is you.
-It’s what allows you to experience the world, make decisions, work, play, talk, breathe — or in short, it’s what allows you to do everything.
+It’s what allows you to experience the world, make decisions, work, play, talk, and breath — or in short, it’s what allows you to do everything.
 Your brain is incredibly complicated, by far the most important and complicated tool that you’ll ever own.
 Taking drugs impacts the processes that your brain does automatically and non-automatically.
-This impact can be felt on a short-term basis (say, ability to drive a car) or a long-term basis (addiction).
+This impact can be felt on a short-term basis (say, the ability to drive a car) or a long-term basis (addiction).
 Both are bad, but addiction is worse.
 When addiction sets in, the user can’t stop using cocaine even if they want to.
 It can lead to devastating consequences for a person’s health and personal life.

 If a person becomes addicted to cocaine, then their quality of life can suffer.
 They may sink into depression, feel tired, have slower thought processes, and have restless nights, including bad dreams.
 It can also impact a person’s relationships with the people around them and their professional lives.
 A person can successfully overcome their cocaine addiction through modern treatment methods.